All posts

 How to Insert a Comment within a Commit in IOS XR

 So far, it has been shown how comments can be added, modified, and removed from the configuration.
-In IOS XR, comments can also be included within a commit (up to 60 characters).
-This functionality, similar to Version Control Systems (VCS), is useful for understanding which changes are included in a particular commit.
+In IOS XR, comments can also be attached to a commit (up to 60 characters).
+Similar to version control systems (VCS), this functionality helps track which changes are included in a given commit.
+The example below shows how to reconfigure the interface cost while including a descriptive comment.

 3 LINE Comment for this commit (Max 60 characters)